Trademarks — Registration and Enforcement

 Examination

 A trademark application is examined by the Canadian Trademarks Office (TMO) to ensure it complies with formal and substantive requirements.
-Typically, an applicant may find that the TMO requests that the wares and services recited in the application be recited in more specific terms.
+Typically, an applicant may find that the TMO requests that the goods and services recited in the application be recited in more specific terms.
 This is to prevent any applicant from claiming trademark protection within an overly broad segment of the marketplace.
 Additionally, the TMO may cite one or more previously filed trademark applications and registrations that are considered confusingly similar to the subject trademark.
-In such a case, the applicant can try to argue that the marks are not, in fact, confusing or the applicant can amend the application to avoid confusion (essentially, by removing wares and services that are similar to those used with the cited mark).
+In such a case, the applicant can try to argue that the marks are not, in fact, confusing or the applicant can amend the application to avoid confusion (essentially, by removing goods and services that are similar to those used with the cited mark).

 Advertisement